SparrOSDeveloperTeam/COS/README.md

 <a id="download" name="download" />
 ## Get the ISO Image

+Warning: Google Drive mirror may not work for all!

 The ISO image is finally available but took forever to upload because my internet sucks :P. So anyways here are the mirrors:

 Recommended Mirror: (Github Releases)